Web (differential geometry): Remark

 Since vector fields can be visualized as stream-lines of a stationary flow or as Faraday’s lines of force, a non-vanishing vector field in space generates a space-filling system of lines through each point, known to mathematicians as a congruence (i.e., a local foliation).
-Ricci’s vision filled Riemann’s n-dimensional manifold with n congruences orthogonal to each other, i.e., a local orthogonal grid.
+Ricci’s idea was to fill an n-dimensional Riemannian manifold with n congruences orthogonal to each other, i.e., a local orthogonal grid.

 Differential geometry of webs

 A systematic study of webs was started by Blaschke in the 1930s.
 He extended the same group-theoretic approach to web geometry.

 Classical definition

 Let $M=X^{nr}$ be a differentiable manifold of dimension N=nr.
-A d-web W(d,n,r) of codimension r in an open set $D\subset X^{nr}$ is a set of d foliations of codimension r which are in general position.
+A d-web W(d,n,r) codimension r in an open set $D\subset X^{nr}$ is a set of d foliations of codimension r which are in general position.

 In the notation W(d,n,r) the number d is the number of foliations forming a web, r is the web codimension, and n is the ratio of the dimension nr of the manifold M and the web codimension.
 Of course, one may define a d-web of codimension r without having r as a divisor of the dimension of the ambient manifold.